A Learning Community for 1st Generation College Students

-BioFirst students are eligible for a scholarship in the amount of $500/semester for a maximum of two semesters (Fall 2020 and Spring 2021), provided by the Office of the Provost.
+BioFirst students are eligible for a scholarship in the amount of $500/semester for a maximum of two semesters (Fall of the admitted year and the following Spring), provided by the Office of the Provost.
 Students for this Scholarship will be selected by the faculty selection committee.

-Scholarship amount will be disbursed in Fall 2020 and Spring 2021.
-However, the amount disbursed in Spring 2021 is contingent upon the recipients meeting the retention criteria.
+Scholarship amount will be disbursed in Fall and Spring.
+However, the amount disbursed in Spring is contingent upon the recipients meeting the retention criteria.

 CONTACT & INQUIRY

 If you have questions about the BioFirst program, emails may be directed to firstname.lastname@example.org.

 You may also submit the following inquiry form.
 Please note, you should only complete this form if:

 - You have been accepted to Texas A&M University for admission in the Fall and you are planning to attend

 - Your intended major is Biology, Molecular and Cellular Biology, Microbiology, or Zoology